 An experienced choral musician, David has composed commissioned works for choirs including Vox Humana, and The Linden Singers of Victoria, under the direction of Brian Wismath.
+David sings as a tenor with Vancouver Cantata Singers, an acclaimed semi-professional choral ensemble.
 His music has been published by G. Schirmer, Inc. and Cypress Choral Music.

-David has appeared regularly as a solo pianist at The Magnolia Hotel & Spa in Victoria, where his elegant mix of classical and jazz standards delighted travelers and locals alike.
-He has also served as a collaborative pianist for many choirs, vocalists, and instrumentalists.
-He frequently plays piano and keyboard with church worship bands.
-In 2012, he also recorded in the studio on the Covenant Award-winning album Worship Victoria, which raised money for Sanctuary, a Victoria youth shelter.
+David has appeared regularly as a solo pianist at The Magnolia Hotel & Spa in Victoria, BC, where his elegant mix of classical and jazz standards delighted travelers and locals alike.
+He has also served as a collaborative pianist for many choirs, vocalists, and instrumentalists, and church-based ensembles.
+In 2014, David performed as piano accompanist with Vancouver’s Jubilate Vocal Ensemble at the International Choral Kathaumixw, where the choir won the Elmer Eisler Award for best performance of a Canadian composition.

 David’s latest project?
 “Warehouse of Souls”, a daring mashup of choral singing and political words that reflects on the world’s largest migration in history.

 Want to commission a new piece of music?
 Contact David.